-All undergraduate and graduate students that borrowed federal loans (Perkins, Subsidized/Unsubsidized, and/or Graduate PLUS) and/or received the TEACH Grant are required by the federal government to complete exit counseling.
-Go to Studentloans.gov to complete Subsidized/Unsubsidized, Graduate PLUS, and TEACH Grant exit counseling.
-The link for Perkins Loan exit counseling will be sent to your Fisher e-mail address by the loan servicer, ECSI.
-Verification of compliance will be sent to Student Financial Services.
-Additional exit information can be found on the financial aid website.
+All undergraduate and graduate students that borrowed federal student loans (Perkins, Subsidized, Unsubsidized, and/or Graduate PLUS) and/or received a TEACH Grant are required by the federal government to complete exit counseling.
+Go to Studentloans.gov for Subsidized/Unsubsidized, Graduate PLUS, and TEACH Grant exit counseling.
+The link for Perkins Loan exit counseling will be emailed to your Fisher email address.
+Verification of compliance will be sent to the College.

 Enhanced Tuition Award (ETA) Update